asif536/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-It is basic movie recommender website which Implement Collaborative Filtering By matrix factorizations algorithm.
+This repository contains the code for a Movie Recommendation web application which Implement Collaborative Filtering By matrix factorizations algorithm.

 ### Technologies Used